 Individuals may not always be aware of their rights, and many experience multi-faceted problems that may have an unrecognised legal solution at the root.
 Without free and easily accessible legal advice, individuals with social welfare needs who cannot afford lawyers are denied access to justice.

-We support charities that increase access to justice through provision of specialist legal advice and representation.
+We support organisations that increase access to justice through provision of specialist legal advice and representation.

-We sometimes fund charities that are not specifically about legal advice but are concerned with the principles of human rights and the rule of law.
+We sometimes fund organisations that are not specifically about legal advice but are concerned with the principles of human rights and the rule of law.

 Grants range in size, with most grants awarded being in the range £10,000 to £20,000.